 When employees install the software, ransomware is installed on the company network.
 These phishing attack examples highlight how easy it is to be tricked by an email.
 The more familiar people are with how phishing happens, the easier it is to foster a cyber-aware culture.

 Take advantage of Terranova Security’s free Phishing Simulation Trial to raise awareness of how phishing email attacks happen.

-- Monitor: use phishing simulation tools to monitor employee knowledge and to identify who is at risk for a cyber attack.
+- Monitor: Use phishing simulation tools to monitor employee knowledge and identify who in the organization is at high risk for receiving or responding to a phishing attack.

-- Communicate: provide ongoing communications and campaigns about phishing emails, social engineering, and cyber security.
+- Communicate: Provide ongoing communications and run campaigns about phishing emails, social engineering, and cyber security.

 - Incorporate: Make cyber security awareness campaigns, training, support, education, and project management part of your corporate culture.